SonarSource/sonar-.net-documentation/doc/analyze-from-tfs.md

 * Create an on-premise VSO 2015 build agent using the instructions [here](https://msdn.microsoft.com/Library/vs/alm/Build/agents/windows)
 * Install the *MSBuild.SonarQube.Runner* on the build agent
-* Create a build new build definition that includes *MSBuild* and (optionally) *Visual Studio Test* steps
+* Create a new build definition that includes the *MSBuild* and (optionally) *Visual Studio Test* steps
 * Add *Command Line* build step before the *MSBuild* step and after the *Visual Studio Test* step
 * In the pre-build command line:
   * set the *Tool* field to point to the *MSBuild.SonarQube.Runner.exe*
-  * supply the necessary arguments in the *Arguments* field i.e. */key:*, */name:* and */version:*
+  * supply the necessary arguments in the *Arguments* field e.g. *begin */key:my.project /name:"My Project" /version:1.0*
-  * supply the the SonarQube server URL and credentials either in the *Arguments* field or in a settings file e.g. begin /k:my.project /n:"My Project" /v:1.0 /d:sonar.host.url=http://mySonarQube:9000
+  * supply the the SonarQube server URL and credentials either in the *Arguments* field or in a settings file e.g. */d:sonar.host.url=http://mySonarQube:9000*

 * In the post-build command:
   * set the *Tool* field to point to the *MSBuild.SonarQube.Runner.exe*
-  * set the *Arguments* field to "end"
+  * set the *Arguments* field to *end*
 * Save the build definition

 The following screenshot gives an example of how the build definition would look.